Geophysical Survey

 With risk minimisation a key concern for most developers, geophysical survey can offer a cost-effective way of testing large areas for the presence of sub-surface remains.
 However, geophysical survey can work with varying degrees of success depending on the type of geology and soil-moisture conditions present.

-From November 2009 ARS Ltd will be offering in-house Geophysical Survey as a service to clients.
-The majority of the surveys undertaken will be gradiometer based using a Bartington Grad 601-2 gradiometer.
+ARS Ltd now offer in-house Geophysical Survey as a service to clients.
+The majority of the surveys undertaken are gradiometer based using a Bartington Grad 601-2 gradiometer.
 This equipment allows for the detection of features such as hearths and brick built structures as well as smaller cut features such as pits and ditches.

 < Back to services